CAUTION TO CLAIMANTS ON WORKERS’ COMPENSATION SETTLEMENTS IN ARIZONA

 The Industrial Commission was given jurisdiction to approve settlements of workers’ compensation cases by virtue of a Supreme Court case in 1986followed by the adoption in 1987 of a set of administrative rules for ALJ’s to follow in approving settlement agreements.

-A bona fide dispute and a written settlement agreement signed by the parties with the claimant certifying that they have read and understand the terms of the settlement agreement and were not signing under duress or coercion, are required.
+A bona fide dispute and a written settlement agreement signed by the parties with the claimant certifying that they have read and understood the terms of the settlement agreement and were not signed under duress or coercion are required.
 (ICA policies and procedures as published in the ICA Manual, however, do not have the force and effect of the Industrial Commission Rules of Procedure or the workers’ compensation statute).

 The question of whether a purely verbal agreement to settle a workers’ compensation case is enforceable against an insurance carrier arose in the context of a claimant who died in a car crash while on his way to his attorney’s office to sign a settlement agreement.The claimant’s heirs sought to enforce the verbal agreement but the carrier, of course, claimed that it could not be enforced because the written agreement had not been signed.